swfiua/gotu/doc/gotu.rst

 to the picture.

-Amongst the formula in the appendix there are some wonderful nuggets, including the staement that that Einstein's biggest blunder was not in fact his introduction of the cosmological constant, but the reintroduction of a universal time in his models for the universe in the large.
+Amongst the formula in the appendix there are some wonderful nuggets, including the statement that that Einstein's biggest blunder was not in fact his introduction of the cosmological constant, but the reintroduction of a universal time in his models for the universe in the large.

 This in turn leads to the Big Bang theory.

+Which leads us to a book published over 30 years ago, Stephen Hawking's, `A Brief History of Time`_.
+It is interesting to note how much theory had shifted in the intervening time.

+The Big Bang theory was now firmly established.
+Observations in the intervening time had been deemed to be an excellent fit with the theory, and hence confirmation.

+The `cmb.rst`_

 References
 ==========

+`Cosmic Microwave Background`_  FOO

 `Geometry of the Universe`_  World Scientific Publishing.